PyTables/PyTables/doc/source/usersguide/libref.rst

     dataset is not extendable, and self.extdim
     (where available) for extendable ones.

+.. attribute:: Leaf.ndim

+    The number of dimensions of the leaf data.

+    .. versionadded: 2.4

 .. attribute:: Leaf.nrows

     The length of the main dimension of the leaf data.